Bilinear Pairings in Python, Solidity, and the EVM

 and zero otherwise.

 This might be a bit of a head-scratcher at first!
 This seems to imply that the precompile is taking the discrete log of each of the points, which is accepted to be infeasible in general.
-Furthermore, why doesn’t it behave like pairing from the earlier python examples?
+Furthermore, why doesn’t it behave like pairing from the earlier Python examples?
+The earlier examples returned an element in $G_T$, but this precompile returns a boolean.

 Justification for EIP 197 design decision

-is that G12 points are huge, and this will take up a lot of space in memory leading to larger gas costs.
-Also, because of how most zk verification algorithms work (this is outside the scope of this article), we generally don’t check the value of the output of a pairing, but only that it is equal to other pairings.
+This will take up a lot of space in memory leading to larger gas costs.
+Also, because of how most ZK verification algorithms work (this is outside the scope of this article), we generally don’t check the value of the output of a pairing, but only that it is equal to other pairings.
 Specifically, the final step in Groth16 (the zero knowledge algorithm used by tornado cash) looks like the following

-Where each variable is an elliptic curve point of either G1 or G2 based on it’s subscript notation (we would have used upper-case Greek letters to stay consistent with our notation, but those look too similar to the Latin alphabet).
+Where each variable is an elliptic curve point of either $\mathbb{G}_1$ or $\mathbb{G}_2$ based on it’s subscript notation (we would have used upper-case Greek letters to stay consistent with our notation, but those look too similar to the Latin alphabet).

 The meanings of these variables is not important at this stage.
 The fact that it can be written as the sum of “products” (elliptic curve pairing) is what matters.
 Specifically, we can write it as